Handbook home

 A student who has successfully completed this subject will have:

-- An understanding of the multidisciplinary context in which lawyers work when dealing with major projects and their impacts, and the perspectives of the diverse parties involved
+- Navigate the multidisciplinary context in which lawyers work in the context of major projects and their impacts, and articulate the perspectives of the diverse parties involved

-- The ability to synthesise and analyse information, concepts and theories relating to environmental and social issues and the critical application of this knowledge to a specific case study
+- Synthesise and communicate legal ideas effectively to non-legal stakeholders, analyse information, concepts and theories relating to environmental and social issues and the critical application of this knowledge to a specific case study

 Generic skills